RedHatRanger/Git101/README.md

 # 🚀 Git101: Let's Get Started with Git!
+(5th Grader Edition)

 Hey there, future Git expert!
 Welcome to **Git101 Labs**, where you'll learn how to use Git and have fun while doing it! 🎉